astropy/astropy/docs/utils/iers.rst

 important to consider are the following:

   auto_download:
-    Enable auto-downloading of the latest IERS data.
-If set to ``False`` then the local IERS-A and IERS-B files will be used by default (even if the full IERS file with predictions was already downloaded and cached).
+    Enable auto-downloading of the latest IERS-A data.
+If set to ``False`` then the bundled IERS-A file will be used by default (even if a newer versions of the IERS-A file was already downloaded and cached).
 This parameter also controls whether internet resources will be queried to update the leap second table if the installed version is out of date.